DataBiosphere/toil/docs/running/amazon.rst

 in your browser at localhost:3000 while connected to the leader node through ``toil ssh-cluster``.
 On AWS, the dashboard keeps track of every node in the cluster to monitor CPU and RAM usage, but it can also be used while running a workflow on a single machine.
 The dashboard uses Grafana as the front end for displaying real-time plots, and Prometheus for tracking metrics exported by toil.
+In order to use the dashboard for a non-released toil version, you will have to build the containers locally with ``make docker``, since the prometheus, grafana, and mtail containers used in the dashboard are tied to a specific toil version.

 .. _clusterRef: